-These improvements may be in response to the owner's long-range strategic plan, special state or federal requirements for subsidized housing, or as part of other routine equipment replacement.
-In all cases the intent is not only to improve performance and reduce operating costs, but also to save energy.
+These improvements may be in response to the owner's long-range strategic plan or as part of other routine equipment replacement.
+In all cases, the intent is not only to improve performance and reduce operating costs, but also to save energy.